cdisc-org/usdm/README.md

 | A | name | Name of the content | Text string.
 Can be left blank in which case a default value will be used based on the section number |
 | B | text | The content text | HTML formatted text String |

 There are some prefined macros that can be used to generate content.
-These are pre processed when the content sheet is read and transated into the appropriate USDM references ```usdm:ref``` or ```usdm:tag```.
+These are pre processed when the content sheet is read and translated into the appropriate USDM references ```usdm:ref``` or ```usdm:tag```.
 These macros use a similar syntax to the USDM references:

 ```<usdm:macro id="macro name" attrib1="data1" attrib2="data2" .../>```